-Only 60% of child support payments are received, meaning 40% of child support payments go unpaid.
-When a parent doesn’t voluntarily meet their child support obligations, employers might be involved in the child support process.
+Only 44% of custodial parents receive the full amount of child support.
+And when a parent doesn’t voluntarily meet their child support obligations, employers might be involved in the child support process.

 According to the U.S. Department of Health & Human Services, 75% of child support payments are collected through child support withholding.
 As an employer, you may have to withhold child support from an employee’s wages at some point.

 Child support withholding is a court-mandated payroll deduction.
 You will receive a withholding notice if you are required to make child support deductions from an employee’s wages.
 Typically, an employee’s disposable income is used to determine the limits of child support deductions.

 If a noncustodial parent has an unpaid child support debt and is your employee, a court or child support agency will send you an Income Withholding for Support (IWO) order.

 You cannot terminate an employee because of child support withholding.
 The Consumer Credit Protection Act (CCPA) protects employees whose wages are subject to garnishments for one debt.
 However, the CCPA does not protect employees with two or more garnishment orders.

 The Income Withholding for Support (IWO) form tells you which employee to withhold wages from, how much to withhold, and how to send payments to the appropriate state disbursement unit (SDU).

 Verify that the IWO has the correct expiration date, is unaltered, has all the necessary information, and lists withholding amounts as dollars.
 If you have any doubts about the IWO, contact the sender.